Stormy weather and Hurricanes

 Storm Definitions:

 • Hurricane.
-Named so in the North Atlantic Ocean, North Pacific Ocean east of the dateline, and the South Pacific Ocean east of 160°E, hurricanes take other names in other parts in the world:
+Named so in the North Atlantic Ocean, North Pacific Ocean east of the dateline, and the South Pacific Ocean east of 160°E.

 • Typhoon in the Northwest Pacific Ocean west of the dateline